Notes to the accounts based on Accounting Act

 Accounting principles for accounts based on Accounting Act

-The SDFI’s interests in limited companies and partnerships with shared liability relating to the production of petroleum are included under the respective items in the income statement and recorded in the balance sheet in accordance with the proportionate consolidation method for the SDFI’s share of income, expenses, assets and liabilities.
-The same applies to undivided interests in oil and gas operations, including pipeline transport, which are not organised as companies.
+The SDFI’s interests in partnerships with shared liability relating to the production of petroleum are included under the respective items in the income statement and recorded in the balance sheet in accordance with the proportionate consolidation method for the SDFI’s share of income, expenses, assets and liabilities.
+The same applies to licence interests in oil and gas operations, including pipeline transport, which are not organised as companies.

 The SDFI’s participation in Statoil Natural Gas LLC (SNG) is treated as an investment in an associate and recorded in accordance with the equity method.
-This means that the SDFI’s share of the equity is recorded in the balance sheet under financial fixed assets and its share of the profit/loss is recorded as operating revenue/expense in the income statement.
+The SDFI’s share of the equity is recorded in the balance sheet under financial fixed assets and its share of the profit/loss is recorded as operating revenue/expense in the income statement.

 Dividend from the shares in Norsea Gas AS and Norpipe Oil AS is recorded as a financial item.
-In addition, revenue from production licences with net profit agreements (related to licences awarded in the second licensing round) is recorded as other income using the net method for each licence.
+In addition, revenue from production licences with net profit agreements (related to licences awarded in the second licensing round) is recorded as other income.

 The functional currency is the Norwegian krone.